 INFJ: The Advocate (Introverted, Intuitive, Feeling, Judging)

 People with INFJ personality types are gentle, creative, and caring.
-They are sometimes called "Defender" or "Idealist."
+They are sometimes called "Idealist" or "Advocate."
 INFJs are usually reserved and sensitive to others' feelings.

 They enjoy discussing important topics and the meaning of life.
 INFJs are generally idealistic, possessing high moral standards and a strong future orientation.